skrattaren/apf.rst/apf.rst

   now am a blue colour? / Vot is the action I should take this time / I can't help it.
 Hiya, big boy."

-  In the 1930 movie "`Blue Angel`_" Marlene Dietrich plays Lola-Lola, the cabaret entertainer who ruins the life of the stuffy professor who falls in love with her.
+  In the 1930 movie **Blue Angel** Marlene Dietrich plays Lola-Lola, the cabaret entertainer who ruins the life of the stuffy professor who falls in love with her.
 In the movie, Marlene performs a song called 'Falling in Love':